parsec-cloud/web-client/README.md

 npm start
 ```

 The development server will be running on port 443, and should be accessed via `https://devlocal.info`.
+The web client must run on a secure origin or it will fail the origin check on the Parsec signal server.

 ## Contributing